 Our basic standards regarding student dress are based on cleanliness, neatness, modesty, safety and minimizing learning distraction.
-Uniforms are to be worn at the Academy by all students in grades PreK-10th except on announced "Dress Down" days.
+Uniforms are to be worn at the Academy by all students in grades Pre-K-9 except on announced "Dress Down" days.

 New Standard shirts are shirts that have our school name or logo printing on it.
 This also includes New Standard/Spartans sweatshirts, T-Shirts, or uniform shirts.
+Tennis shoes may be worn if wearing jeans on Dress Down Days only.
 If students choose not to wear plain blue or black jeans or uniform pants with their New Standard shirts, New Standard full uniform is required.
 Participation in Dress Down Day is a privilege that can be revoked to any student by school administration for any length of time deemed necessary.

-Dress code policy will be enforced for all students.
+Dress code policy will be enforced for all students: